 You have a cute embryo.
 Your embryos are really cute.
 We would transfer the one that the cutest that's what we say.
 And when she asks, um, so what are my chances?
 We didn't know what to answer.
 It's like, it's, it's, uh, like I would say a guesstimation.
 And having such a data driven process.
 Now we would be able to explain to her what, um, how we, um, um, validated the, the, the, the embryos.

-Uh, what does it mean that the, uh, the, uh, the embryo is, uh, 77%, uh, Why we choose to transfer the, the one that is, um, 85% and three is the ones that are maybe 95%.
+Uh, what does it mean that the, uh, the, uh, the embryo is, uh, 77%, uh, rate.
+Why we choose to transfer the, the one that is, um, 85% and freeze the ones that are maybe 95%.
 You know, we would be able to explain all these things to her.
 And the thing is that she signs a consent that she understand everything.

 But she cannot understand everything.
 If, you know, if the way we explain her embryology is by using terminology as nice and cute.
 So it's, it's a, it's a whole, you know, it's a different game.

-Harry Glorikian: Well, and it's interesting because if you have historical images, I know you said five days, but if the system can actually understand the most important features, it might even be able to tell you earlier.
+Harry Glorikian: Well, and it's interesting because if you have historical images, I know you said five days, but if the system can actually understand the most important features, it might even be able to tell you earlier than 5 days

 Daniela Gilboa: Yeah, exactly, exactly.
 Exactly.
 We would be able to choose the Embryo after 24 hours and not after five days, we wait for five for five days because we really don't know which one to choose.
 So exactly everything would be optimized.